frdedynamics/robotics-lab-documentation/source/texts/lab3.rst

 #.
 Fire up the robot again and verify that all E-stops work

-_`Connect Control and Machine digital IO's, test IO's`
+_`Connect Control box digital IO's, test IO's`
 ========================================================
-You will connect a total of 4 digital inputs and 4 digital outputs now.
+You will connect a total of 4 digital inputs to the UR.

 #.
 Shutdown the robot
 #.
 Disconnect power